root-project/web/manual/math/index.md

 [ROOT::Math::IBaseFunctionMultiDim](https://root.cern/doc/master/namespaceROOT_1_1Math.html#a12ea485a599dc09eb802bd98e15228b9){:target="_blank"}<br>
 This interface provides the `double operator()` (`const double*`) that takes an array of doubles with all the values for the different dimensions.
-In this case, the user has to provide the functionality for two different functions: `double DoEval(const double*)` and unsigned `int NDim()`.
-The first ones evaluates the function given the array that represents the multiple variables.
+In this case, the user has to provide the functionality for two different functions: `double DoEval(const double*)` and the unsigned `int NDim()`.
+The first evaluates the function given the array representing the multiple variables.
 The second returns the number of dimensions of the function.

 _**Example**_